dmoraesrs/kbt/log.md

+╷
-│ Error: Unsupported attribute
+│ Error: Missing required argument
 │
-│   on storage.tf line 9, in module "destination":
+│   on storage.tf line 2, in module "destination":
-│    9:   log_sink_writer_identity = module.sink_logbucket.unique_writer_identity
-│     ├────────────────
-│     │ module.sink_logbucket is a object
+│    2: module "destination" {
 │
-│ This object does not have an attribute named "unique_writer_identity".
+│ The argument "log_sink_writer_identity" is required, but no definition was │ found.